SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-You are given a sequence of access logs in format
+You are given a sequence of access logs in the format

 `< IP > < user > < duration >`.